Military history of Jewish Americans: Jews and the Confederacy

-During the war, approximately 3,000 Jews (out of a total of about 150,000 Jews in the United States and the Confederacy) fought on the Confederate side (out of a total of 8000~ soldiers).
+During the war, of the 8,000-10,000 Jewish soldiers that fought for either side, approximately 3,000 fought for the Confederacy.

 The most prominent Jewish figure was Judah P. Benjamin (1811–1884), a strong slavery supporter, who, before the Civil War, was the first Jewish Cabinet member in a North American government.
 Benjamin was born a British subject in Saint Croix to Phillip Benjamin, an English Jew, and his wife, Rebecca Mendes, a Portuguese Jew (Sephardic).
-He emigrated with his parents to the U.S. several years later and grew up in North and South Carolina.
+He immigrated with his parents to the U.S. several years later and grew up in North and South Carolina.
 He was considered the "brains of the Confederacy," serving in high office throughout the war: as Confederate Attorney General in 1861, Secretary of War in 1861 and 1862, and Secretary of State from 1862 to 1865.
 President Jefferson Davis called Benjamin "the most capable statesman I have ever known," but he was subject to "vicious anti-Jewish attacks" as the object of popular discontent after becoming acting Secretary of War in 1861, a position he resigned.
 He quarreled with the Confederate generals P. G. T. Beauregard and Stonewall Jackson over strategy.
 In 1864, as the South's military position became increasingly desperate, Benjamin publicly advocated a plan whereby any slave willing to bear arms for the Confederacy would be emancipated and inducted, but his proposal faced stiff opposition from traditionalists.
 It was not passed until March 1865, by which time it was too late to salvage the Southern cause.

 Other prominent Jewish Confederate figures include Colonel Abraham Charles Myers of Charleston, South Carolina, the Quartermaster General of the Confederate States Army and Dr. David Camden de Leon, the Surgeon General of the Army.
 The surgeon Dr. Simon Baruch, father of the financier Bernard Baruch, served on General Robert E. Lee's personal staff.
 His widow became an early member of the Daughters of the Confederacy.

 In 1862, Union General Ulysses Grant issued his infamous General Order No. 11, ordering the expulsion of all Jews "as a class" from those states under his jurisdiction: Kentucky, Tennessee, and Mississippi.

 Major Raphael J. Moses, a Georgia businessman and later a state representative, before the war was commissary officer of Georgia.
 He carried out the last order of the Confederate government on May 5, 1865, by taking possession of $40,000 in gold and silver bullion from the Confederate treasury and delivering it to defeated Confederate soldiers headed home—following President Jefferson Davis' instructions.
 All three of Moses' sons served in the Confederate Army, and one was killed at Seven Pines.

 Future sculptor Moses Jacob Ezekiel participated in the Battle of New Market.
 A "Confederate expatriate" in Rome, through his sculptures he became a key figure in the Lost Cause of the Confederacy interpretation of the war.